MCP Server (podscape-mcp)

 security_scan

 Run a security posture scan on all pods in a namespace.
-Checks for: missing SecurityContext, privileged containers, containers running as root, missing resource limits, and host network/PID/IPC namespace usage.
+Checks for:

 | Parameter | Type | Required | Description |